bor0/gidti/manuscript/chapter5.md

 X> ### Exercise 3
 X>
 X> Remove one or more pattern match definitions of `next_day` and observe the error that Idris will produce.
-Afterwards, alter the function, so that it is not total anymore, and observe the error.
+Afterwards, alter the function so that it is not total anymore, and observe the error.

 X> ### Exercise 4
 X>